RobinDenz1/simDAG/README.md

 `simDAG` is an R-Package which can be used to generate data from a known directed acyclic graph (DAG) with associated information on distributions and causal coefficients.
 The root nodes are sampled first and each subsequent child node is generated according to a regression model (linear, logistic, multinomial, cox, ...).
 The result is a dataset that has the same causal structure as the specified DAG and by expectation the same distributions and regression coefficients as initially specified.
+It also implements a comprehensive framework for conducting discrete-time simulations in a similar fashion.

 ## Installation